coder/coder/docs/templates.md

 can have multiple templates for different workloads, such as ones for front-end development, Windows development, and so on.

-Coder manage templates, including sharing them and rolling out updates to everybody.
+Coder manages templates, including sharing them and rolling out updates to everybody.
 Users can also manually update their workspaces.

 ## Manage templates